 This June it was announced that Hilton would be entering into an exclusive credit card agreement with American Express as of January 2018.
-This saw the introduction of the Hilton Honors Ascend Card from American Express.
-One of the benefits of the card, is that it comes with HHonors Gold status for as long as you have the card, and HHonors Diamond status for any year in which you spend $40,000 on the card.
+This saw the introduction of the Hilton Honors American Express Surpass® Card.
+One of the benefits of the card, is that it comes with Honors Gold status for as long as you have the card, and Honors Diamond status for any year in which you spend $40,000 on the card.
 I’ve received quite a few questions as to whether the difference between Gold and Diamond status warrants the extra $40,000 per year of credit card spend, when you could otherwise get Gold status just for having the card and paying the $95 annual fee (Rates & Fees).

 I think the first thing to note is that $40,000 worth of spend is hardly “wasted” on this card, since you earn three points per dollar spent, plus bonus points in select spend categories.
 Valuing Hilton points at 0.8 cents each, that means you’re getting a return of 2.4 cents per point, which is one of the best of any card out there for non-bonus category spend, in my opinion.
 Furthermore, if you spend $15,000 on the card annually you get a free weekend night certificate, which can be redeemed at some pretty pricey Hilton family properties.